Information for Parents and Guardians

 - We accept students under the age of 18 if they are 17 when the course starts (see Entry Requirements for more detail)

 For further information about The University of Law and the support we provide, please see the information below:

-We offer students a choice of law degrees that can be studied full-time over three years, four years with a Foundation year, two years accelerated or online part-time over four years.
+We offer students a choice of law degrees that can be studied full-time over three years, four years with a Foundation year, two years accelerated or online over three, four or six years.

 We accept a range of academic and vocational qualifications to gain a place on our law degrees and even accept students under the age of 18, if they are 17 at the time of entry.
 If you have any questions about your son’s or daughter’s qualifications please contact our Admissions Team on 0800 289997.

 Offering an outstanding grounding for a future career, a law degree from The University of Law is a great choice.
 Your son or daughter can study the LLB (Hons) course full-time in 2,3 or 4 years or online; giving options to suit financial – as well as other – circumstances.

 At The University of Law we support our students with a comprehensive range of scholarships.

 The two main costs you need to think about are tuition fees and living costs and we recommend that you explore all funding options.
 For more information visit: gov.uk/apply-for-student-finance

 More information on our fees and funding can be found at: